grondilu/libdigest-raku/README.md

 This is a [raku](https://raku.org/) module implementing some digest algorithms in pure raku (no parrot or nqp:: code).

-The `Digest` module also exports a subroutine `blob-to-hex` to turn a blob into a hexadecimal string representation.

 ## Synopsis

     use Digest;